 - a.
 Lie within RV-RBW-SPOD. - b.
-Form no more than two tangent continuous and open curves on its external surface when intersected by any X or Y plane.
+Form no more than two curves on its external surface when intersected by any X or Y plane, each of which must be tangent continuous and open.
 Furthermore: - i.
 On any X plane, any curve that is visible when viewed from the side of the car, must not contain a concave radius of curvature smaller than 200mm. - ii.
 On any Y plane, whenever two curves are visible when viewed from the front of the car, neither curve may have a concave radius of curvature smaller than 200mm. - c.
 In any Z plane, any cross section of bodywork must form a single curve on its external surface which must be tangent continuous and open.